eclipse-kura/kura/_posts/config/2017-05-07-firewall-configuration.md

 - **Source Port Range** - only allows packets with source port in the defined range (<high>:<low>).

 Complete the **New Open Port Entry** form and click the **Submit** button when finished.
 Once the form is submitted, a new port entry will appear.
 Click the **Apply** button for the change to take effect.

+The firewall rules related to the open ports section are stored in the *input-kura* custom chain of the filter table.

 ![]({{ site.baseurl }}/assets/images/config/NetFirewall.png)